MianenCZ/skyblock-4-datapack-update/README.md

 Feel free to suggest any changes or balances to issues tab.

 ## Download
-For downloading just get this pack as a .zip file and put it into you datapack folder (`%appdata%/.minecraft/saves/{WORLDNAME}/datapacks`)
+For downloading just get this pack as a .zip file, upzip it and put subdirectory `CraftingUpdates` into you datapack folder (`%appdata%/.minecraft/saves/{WORLDNAME}/datapacks`)

 ## Change log